Abhinav-Kosta/ACC45DAYSOFCODE-2023/README.md

 Day39B: Code for buying number of shoes.
 Day40B: Code for finding whether Chef find match interesting or not.
 Day40I: Code for finding whether two friends meet or not.

+Day41B: Code for finding which investor to choose.